 The promotion of social and environmental characteristics depends on the Fund's strategy and its own investment processes.
-The management team implements an ESG "score improvement" approach, which consists of obtaining the average ESG score of the portfolio higher (i.e., better) than, and at least equal to the average ESG score of the initial universe.
+The Sub-Fund adopts an ESG 'rating improvement' approach, which consists of achieving an average ESG score of the portfolio higher than the average ESG score of the comparable SRI universe: the S&P 500 EUR Net Total Return index, which the Management Company considers a relevant comparison element for the ESG score of the fund in view of its strate-gy.